Puerto Rico: Transportation

-Puerto Rico has nine ports in different cities across the main island.
+Puerto Rico has nine ports.
 The San Juan Port is the largest in Puerto Rico, and the busiest port in the Caribbean and the 10th busiest in the United States in terms of commercial activity and cargo movement, respectively.
-The second largest port is the Port of the Americas in Ponce, currently under expansion to increase cargo capacity to 1.5 million twenty-foot containers (TEUs) per year.
+The second largest port is the Port of the Americas in Ponce, currently under expansion to increase cargo capacity to 1.5 million 20-foot containers (TEUs) per year.

 Utilities

 Electricity

 The Puerto Rico Electric Power Authority (PREPA, Autoridad de Energía Eléctrica, AEE)—is an electric power company and the government-owned corporation of Puerto Rico responsible for electricity generation, power transmission, and power distribution in Puerto Rico.
 PREPA was, by law, the only entity authorized to conduct such business in Puerto Rico, effectively making it a government monopoly until 2018.
-The Authority is ruled by a governing board appointed by the governor with the advice and consent of the Senate of Puerto Rico, and is run by an executive director.
+PREPA is ruled by a governing board appointed by the governor with the advice and consent of the Senate of Puerto Rico, and is run by an executive director.

 On July 20, 2018, Puerto Rico Law 120-2018 (Ley para Transformar el Sistema Eléctrico de Puerto Rico) was signed.
 This law authorized PREPA to sell infrastructure and services to other providers.
-As a result, a contract was signed on June 22, 2020, making LUMA Energy the new operator of the energy distribution and transmission infrastructure, as well as other areas of PREPA's operations, in effect partially privatizing the Puerto Rican power grid.
+As a result, a contract was signed on June 22, 2020, making LUMA Energy the operator of the energy distribution and transmission infrastructure, as well as other areas of PREPA's operations, in effect partially privatizing the Puerto Rican power grid.
 The takeover was set for June 1, 2021, amidst protests and uncertainty from the point of view of the general public and the former-PREPA workers and union members.

 Water and sewage

-Similarly, the Puerto Rico Aqueducts and Sewers Authority (PRASA, Autoridad de Acueductos y Alcantarillados, AAA)—is a water company and the government-owned corporation responsible for water quality, management, and supply in Puerto Rico.
+Similarly, the Puerto Rico Aqueducts and Sewers Authority (PRASA, Autoridad de Acueductos y Alcantarillados, AAA)—is a water company and the government-owned corporation responsible for water quality, management, and supply.
 It is the only entity authorized to conduct such business in Puerto Rico, effectively making it a government monopoly.
 Its existence is designated by Law No. 40 of May 1, 1945, including the corresponding amendments.